 Construct a hypothesis:

-Now you would look at your very own stinker of a landing page and generate some ideas about why it might not be working.
-Depending on your research, you might decide on a complete redesign, or you may try to change only a few aspects, e.g. re-doing the lead capture form or updating the headlines.
+Now, examine your own landing page and generate some ideas about why it may, or may not be working.
+Depending on your research, you might decide on a complete redesign, or you may try to change only a few aspects, e.g. revisiting the lead capture form or updating the headlines.

-This stage of the testing process is where you can get funky – if you’re scrapping your entire landing page, now’s the time to try some radical design variations you may have had in mind.
-Feel free to ruthlessly copy other landing pages that look good; figure out what everybody else is doing and think about what you like and don’t like.
+This stage of the testing process is where you can get creative.
+If you’re scrapping the entire landing page, now’s the time to try some radical design variations you may have had in mind.
+Feel free to copy other landing pages that look good; figure out what everybody else is doing and think about what you like and don’t like.
 Try some things that might seem silly or too far – it’s just a test.

 Even if you’re doing a complete redesign, you’ll need to use an a/b or multivariate site testing tool.
 Optimizely, Unbounce, Google Analytics, etc. The particular testing tool will be different depending on what you’re testing – most tools are replaceable by others.